 The right to rights

-- recognize drug use as a health issue requiring evidence-based health care solutions
+- recognizes drug use as a health issue requiring evidence-based health care solutions

-- recognize that stigma against people who use drugs is correlated with negative health outcomes and death
+- recognizes that stigma against people who use drugs is connected to negative health outcomes and death

-- recognize that discriminatory obstacles to the provision of health services to people who use drugs violates human rights law and the Canadian Charter of Rights and Freedoms
+- recognizes that discriminatory barriers to accessing health services violate human rights law and the Canadian Charter of Rights and Freedoms

-- focus on marginalized and high-risk groups with attention to the unique circumstances of indigenous peoples
+- focuses on marginalized and high-risk groups with attention to the unique circumstances of Indigenous peoples

-- monitor and evaluate both outcomes and processes using human rights standards
+- monitors and evaluates both outcomes and processes using human rights standards

-- Build meaningful peer engagement and leadership using “Nothing About Us Without Us” principles
+- Build meaningful peer engagement and leadership amongst people with lived experiences, using “Nothing About Us Without Us” principles

-- Inspire human rights-based change and leadership in services for people who use drugs
+- Support the work of CATs to inspire human rights-based change and leadership in services for people who use drugs

 - Changes in policies, services and supports will lead to people who use drugs experiencing positive change, dignity, compassion and empowerment as well as better health outcomes

-Pilot sessions will begin and be evaluated in the summer of 2019, and build towards full program delivery in the fall and winter of 2019.
+Pilots of the project will begin in summer 2019.
 The project has been funded for one year through the Overdose Emergency Response Centre/ Ministry of Mental Health and Addictions.

 Project Inclusion: A human rights approach to HIV, HCV and overdose prevention in BC (Pivot Legal Society, 2018)